 By the Numbers: Economic Growth in New York

-Investing in Infrastructure, Communities and Innovation
+Investing in Infrastructure and Communities

 To grow New York's competitiveness in the global economy, we are building today for a better tomorrow with a $100 billion infrastructure plan to build the new NY.